brettkromkamp/typed-tree/README.rst

 *A typical network graph visualisation in Contextualise showing topics of interest and the relationships between those topics*

-TypedTree is based on this implementation: `Python tree implementation`_.
+TypedTree is based on an earlier implementation of mine: `Python tree implementation`_.

 Install the Development Version
 -------------------------------